This article contains complete instructions for Volt 476 hardware controls and connections.

 Easy In, Easy Out

 Volt 476 gives you simple 4-in/4-out audio connections.
-Just plug your mics, guitars, or synths into the front panel.
+Just plug your mics and guitars into the front panel preamps, and use the line inputs for synths and drum machines.
 Then connect your speakers or headphones to monitor your audio with no latency.
-With Volt, you’ll be producing like a pro, fast.
+With Volt, you’ll be creating like a pro, fast.

 Stay Inspired with a Curated Suite of Audio Software